scottweston/spirkctrl/README.md

 went for the very simple solution of outputting learnt sequences on the serial port which I then copy&paste into <code>const unsigned int</code> arrays in the code and then hit <code>flash</code>.
-To me this seemed the simplest solution, I have no need to program/send/understand IR codes - it's not like I install/change my aircon or AV equipment very often (I will be adding
+To me this seemed the simplest solution, I have no need to program/send/understand new IR codes at run time - it's not like I install/change my aircon or AV equipment very often (I will be adding
 <code>power on</code> and <code>power off</code> for my AV amp soon as I like
 the idea of having it turn on when I get home so my Chromecast is ready to rock and roll so I can move my music from the car to the amp as I walk in the door).

 ### Operation